You’ve made a list. You’ve checked it twice. Now it’s time to find a non-visually accessible gift that’s really, really nice!

 Give your friend or family member a gift card to a place where they absolutely cannot spend it on kids’ clothes, batteries, or paper towels.
 How about a gift card to White House Black Market, Men’s Wearhouse, The Body Shop, or Lowe’s?

-“So much of running a household as a blind parent is planning and managing logistics,” said Denna Lambert of Greenbelt, Maryland.
+“So much of running a household as a blind parent is planning and managing logistics,” said Denna Lambert.
 “A perfect gift for me is when a friend arranges for childcare and gives me enough time to choose how I want to use the time.
 My friends often call it a tap-out call.
 If I need to tap out for a bit, I can call one of them and they will get my son.
 It’s a huge blessing.”

 As temperatures drop, many people enjoy the coziness of a pair of warm and comfy slippers to wear around the house.